 For picky eaters who do not want to eat any of the bland food listed above, or who need a bit more encouragement, use baby food.
 Dogs who are often sick or feeling under the weather love meat-only baby food.
 Just make sure the baby food has no additives, vegetables, fruits, sugars, or syrups.
 It should be pureed, only meat baby food.
 You can either feed the baby food on its own or feed the baby food to your dog as another add-on to the bland diet.

 Bland diets should never be fed to your dog as a long-term dietary solution because they lack the required macro and micro nutrients a dog needs for overall health and wellness.
-As a short-term solution, a bland diet is fine, but long term it is not.
-If your dog has a sensitive stomach and does better on a bland diet, then it’s best to consult with your veterinarian or a Canine Nutritionist who can build your dog a diet that will meet nutrient requirements while also being digestible for your dog.
+As a short-term solution, a bland diet is fine, but long-term it is not.
+If your dog has a sensitive stomach and does better on a bland diet, then it’s best to consult your veterinarian or a Canine Nutritionist who can build your dog a diet that will meet nutrient requirements while also being digestible by your dog.